pangeo-data/education-material/pedagogy/virtualenv/README.md

 Questions to answer are:

 - What do we find once we jump in the pool?
+Looking ahead to binder: Is it minimalist?
-- Is it minimalist?
+- How do I jump back out again?
-- Can we test an empty world transfer to binder?
+- From within: Can we test an empty world transfer to binder?
 How?
 Does it work?
 - Once that is managed let's try and install yodapy and run a couple lines of it; same test: binder